Sunny6889/tron-docker-main/logs_monitor/README.md

 - `clients.batchwait` and `clients.batchsize` are used to control the batch size and wait time before sending logs to Loki.
 Set a short time to ensure logs are sent promptly.
 - `scrape_configs.static_configs` specify the targets and labels for scraping logs.
 As java-tron generates logs in different directories, we have configured two scrape_configs:
   - `targets` should be set to host IP address to scrape logs from the host machine.
 Usually, Promtail service run on the same machine with java-tron, thus it is set to `localhost`.
+  - The `labels` field is used to add metadata to the logs.
+You can use these labels to filter logs in Grafana (explained in the below section).
   - The `__path__` field should match the path of the java-tron generated logs in the mounted directory.
 For more Promtail configurations, refer [official documentation](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/).